There are benefits to varying your workout routine. Try mixing up your workoutroutien with fusion fitness.

 Muscle confusion isn’t a new idea

-The inspiration for these newer fusion workouts may have been sparked in part by an old idea — muscle confusion.
+The inspiration for these newer fusion fitness workouts may have been sparked in part by an old idea — muscle confusion.
 The theory behind muscle confusion is not new.
 The idea can be traced back to Joe Weider, the father of modern bodybuilding.
 Weider was a bodybuilder, but he was also a magazine publisher.
 He spent countless hours in the gym observing and documenting techniques and movements that were effective for bodybuilders.
 By the 1950s, Weider had compiled 12 years’ worth of observations.
 From these he developed nearly 30 workout philosophies, dubbed the Weider Training Principles, which include muscle confusion:

 “Constant muscle growth can only be achieved if the body is not given the chance to really settle into and get used to a particular training program.
 The muscles should never get too ‘comfortable.’
 Muscle growth requires a constant increase in physical stress.
 The exercises, sets, number of reps, and exercise angle should be constantly varied so that the muscles do not get used to and adapt to certain types of stress.”

 You may not be interested in bodybuilding, but whatever your exercise of choice, training plateaus are real.
-Incorporating variety into your exercise routine can help you break through.
+Incorporating variety into your workout routine can help you break through.
 The way you use training variety will depend on your goals.
 Are you an aspiring bodybuilder and want to add a lot of muscle?
 Are you a runner looking to round out your fitness routine and minimize injury risk with some resistance training?
-Or are you Jill average just looking for a way to bring something new to your workouts?
+Or are you Jill average just looking for a way to bring something new to your workout routine?

-The overlapping philosophies of fusion workouts and muscle confusion can address all of those goals.
+The overlapping philosophies of fusion fitness and muscle confusion can address all of those goals.
 If you’re wanting to add muscle but are a beginner with weights, it’s not necessarily a good idea to constantly change your workout.
 Spend the first several weeks — even a couple of months — building up your muscular foundation.
 Stick to a basic routine with a few variations until you gain some confidence and familiarity with the equipment before you start to really change things up.

 Even if you’re a serious bodybuilder, you’ll want to be careful not to do a completely different routine each time.
 Most bodybuilders focus on specific, complimentary muscle groups on different days.
 For example, day one focuses on your back and biceps.
 Day two is chest, shoulders, and triceps.
 Day three is all legs, and every day includes some core work.